What is the History Roadshow?

 The History Roadshow is a free program of presentations tailored to regional Victorian students of History in Years 11 and 12.
 The program aims to provide VCE students with rich curriculum-related opportunities to engage with academic and professional historians.

 Click HERE for background information about this long-running and successful program.

 Associate Professor Adrian Jones from La Trobe University presenting at Matthew Flinders Girls Secondary College

 Click HERE to download 'Information for Schools', a PDF booklet about the 2017 History Roadshow program.
-An updated booklet about the 2018 program will be published early in Term 1.
+An updated booklet about the 2018 program will be published during Term 1.